awaitlink/vk-chat-bot/README.md

 // If no matching handler is found bot.on("no_match", (obj) => {
-  return "I don't know how to respond to your message sent at " + obj.date + " (Unixtime).";
+  return "I don't know how to respond to your message.";
 });

 // When the first word in the message is cmd_prefix + "test"